GreenClothaWay/Blog/_posts/2019-09-30-introducing-greenclothaway.markdown

 The choice of a website means simple access by any device on the web.

-We have chosen to use Python as programmin language with the Django Framework as well as Mysql for the back-end and Boostrap for the front-end.
+We have chosen to use Python as programming language with the Django Framework as well as Mysql for the back-end and Boostrap for the front-end.

 Best regards,
 The GreenClothaWay-Team